V/Line: As a statutory corporation

 Full control of V/Line was taken on 1 October 2003 by changing the shareholding of V/Line, making the government the sole shareholder via a recently created statutory corporation, V/Line Passenger Corporation.
 V/Line operates under a franchise agreement entered into with the Director of Public Transport.
 The Director also sub leases tracks and other infrastructure which the Director holds under lease from VicTrack, the agency which owns Victoria's rail-related land and infrastructure.

 In 2000, the Regional Fast Rail project was launched to upgrade the tracks linking Ballarat, Bendigo, Geelong and the Latrobe Valley to Melbourne.
 The project, which also included an extra 10 Vlocitys and an expanded timetable of rail services, commenced full operations from December 2005.

-The services to Bairnsdale and Ararat were restored in May and July 2004 respectively.
+Service to Bairnsdale and Ararat was restored in May and July 2004 respectively.
 In December 2008, as part of the Victorian Transport Plan, the state government announced that V/Line rail passenger services would be extended from Ballarat to Maryborough at a cost of $50 million, commencing in July 2010.
 The first passenger train in 15 years arrived at Maryborough on 24 July 2010.
 V/Line also resumed operating the Shepparton and Warrnambool services in 2004 when contacts with Hoys Roadliners and West Coast Railway expired.

-In November 2006 Pacific National, which had purchased Freight Australia, entered into an agreement to sell the remainder of its Victorian rail lease of the network back to VicTrack.
+In November 2006, Pacific National, which had purchased Freight Australia, entered into an agreement to sell the remainder of its Victorian rail lease of the network back to VicTrack.
 The sale was completed on 7 May 2007, with V/Line becoming the track manager of the Victorian intrastate network.

-In May 2008 it was announced that part of the V/Line fleet would be converted to standard gauge to operate an upgraded Albury line service.
+In May 2008, it was announced that part of the V/Line fleet would be converted to standard gauge to operate an upgraded Albury line service.
 In December 2008 V/Line ended the sale of alcoholic beverages aboard long-distance trains, after almost a century of the practice.

 In 2015/16, the subsidy per passenger trip was $22.12.

 The Transport Integration Act 2010 renamed the V/Line Passenger Corporation as V/Line Corporation.
 The Act also gave V/Line a new statutory charter.
 As part of these changes, the corporation's responsibilities were explicitly expanded to cover both rail passenger and rail freight services.
 The Act received the Royal assent on 2 March 2010 and came into effect on 1 July 2010.